felipezoltowski/hp-webapp-test/README.md

 # PathFinder 2E - DiceRoll WebApp

-This is a WebApp that checks odds for a D20 RPG Dice and returns those odds based on Pathfinder 2E rules that configures as Four Degrees of Succes:
+This is a WebApp that checks odds for a D20 RPG Dice and returns those odds based on Pathfinder 2E rules that configures as Four Degrees of Success:

 <img src="image.png" alt="Pathfing degrees of success">